maxterry/maxterry.github.io/resume.md

 ### Griffith Technology Solutions
 IT consultant (2011)
 Southern Maine
+* Built websites for clients, using HTML, CSS, JS, jQuery, and PHP
 * Maintained computer hardware and software for a handful of hotels, restaurants, bars, and markets
 * Serviced and upgraded dozens of Windows machines